Archive-42/blog-2.0-vanilla-html/docs/docs/content/index.md

 **recursive**: as you add more terms, increase in time as you add input diminishes
 **recursion**: when you define something in terms of itself, a function that calls itself

 -   used because of ability to maintain state at diffferent levels of recursion
 -   inherently carries large footprint
 -   every time function called, you add call to stack

 **iterative**: use loops instead of recursion (preferred)

 -   favor readability over performance

 `O(n log(n))` & `O(log(n))`: dividing/halving

 -   if code employs recursion/divide-and-conquer strategy
 -   what power do i need to power my base to get n

 ### Time Definitions

 -   **constant**: does not scale with input, will take same amount of time
 -   for any input size n, constant time performs same number of operations every time
 -   **logarithmic**: increases number of operations it performs as logarithmic function of input size n
-- function log n grows very slowly, so as n gets longer, number of operations the algorithm needs to perform doesn't increase very much
+-   function log n grows very slowly, so as n gets longer, number of operations the algorithm needs to perform doesn’t increase very much
 -   halving
 -   **linear**: increases number of operations it performs as linear function of input size n
 -   number of additional operations needed to perform grows in direct proportion to increase in input size n
 -   **log-linear**: increases number of operations it performs as log-linear function of input size n
 -   looking over every element and doing work on each one
 -   **quadratic**: increases number of operations it performs as quadratic function of input size n
 -   **exponential**: increases number of operations it performs as exponential function of input size n
 -   number of nested loops increases as function of n
 -   **polynomial**: as size of input increases, runtime/space used will grow at a faster rate
 -   **factorial**: as size of input increases, runtime/space used will grow astronomically even with relatively small inputs
 -   **rate of growth**: how fast a function grows with input size

 [![](https://camo.githubusercontent.com/ef0eac5be0b1dfbf2b062560dc14031c3d971790e74f827eed32ac7643c1a526/68747470733a2f2f63646e2d696d616765732d312e6d656469756d2e636f6d2f6d61782f3830302f312a35743275386e31754b68696f497a5a495858327a62672e706e67)](https://camo.githubusercontent.com/ef0eac5be0b1dfbf2b062560dc14031c3d971790e74f827eed32ac7643c1a526/68747470733a2f2f63646e2d696d616765732d312e6d656469756d2e636f6d2f6d61782f3830302f312a35743275386e31754b68696f497a5a495858327a62672e706e67)

 ### Space Complexity

 -   How does the space usage scale/change as input gets very large?
 -   What auxiliary space does your algorithm use or is it in place (constant)?
 -   Runtime stack space counts as part of space complexity unless told otherwise.

 ### Sorting Algorithms